Samuel Beckett, the Irish playwright, theatre director, novelist and poet, is one of the most influential writers of the 20th century.

 - Andrew Dickson

-- 20th-century theatre, Capturing and creating the modern, Theatre practitioners and genres, European influence
+- 20th-century theatre, Capturing and creating the modern, Power and conflict, European influence

 - Article by: